Emergency Food Network

 The Food Bank’s emergency food network reports include the NYC Hunger Safety Net report series, which is designed to track trends in hunger and create research-based solutions to hunger throughout the five boroughs.
 The reports include findings on the population relying on emergency food programs (EFPs) including soup kitchens and food pantries; the operations, resources and services of EFPs; and residents' access to food assistance.

-Released November 19, 2012, Serving under Stress Post-Recession: The State of Food Pantries and Soup Kitchens Today is the first in a series of reports based on NYC Hunger Safety Net 2011-12 data.
-It documents in detail the services these programs provide, the resources they utilize, and the operational challenges they face, in light of a continued weak economic recovery from the Great Recession.
+Released November 19, 2012, Serving under Stress Post-Recession: The State of Food Pantries and Soup Kitchens Today is the first report based on NYC Hunger Safety Net 2011-12 data.
+It documents in detail the services emergency food programs provide, the resources they utilize, and the operational challenges they face, in light of a continued weak economic recovery from the Great Recession.
 Differences between food pantries and soup kitchens are highlighted, and borough-by-borough comparisons are made.

 Full Report Summary Brooklyn Fact Sheet Bronx Fact Sheet Manhattan Fact Sheet Queens Fact Sheet Staten Island Fact Sheet